giantswarm/example-opensource-repo/README.md

 ## Getting Project

+Three ways to get the project:

-- Install
+- Install/Download a release
-- Docker
+- Docker image for a release (autobuild)
-- Build
+- Build (two options: local or in docker)

 ## Running PROJECT